 Study French from the Rockies to the Alps.
 Whether here in Montana or abroad in France, you’ll learn to think critically as a global citizen by studying the multitude of cultures that make up the Francophone world.

 French and Francophone Studies at Carroll College

-Why Major in French at Carroll?
+Why Take Courses in French at Carroll?

 In French courses at Carroll, students learn how to engage with other cultures, how to communicate in a second language, and how to critically evaluate the world around them from multiple disciplinary perspectives.
 Students learn about the history of differing world cultures, about the current political dynamics in the world, and about the poetics and aesthetics of many different countries and groups.
 This interdisciplinary approach to language learning allows students to enter the workforce with a broad range of skills and understanding to offer potential employers, whether in local, national, or international settings.
 Students have the opportunity to expand their knowledge through supervised independent undergraduate research, or through study abroad.